akifuji/academic-kickstart/content/en/home/talks.md

 - **Tham, Y. J.**, Ohtsubo, Y., Hashimoto, T., and Karasawa, K. (September, 2023).
 How people share burdens when their ability varies in a volunteer's dilemma.
 Talk presented at the 69th Annual Convention of the Japanese Group Dynamics Association.
 Kochi.

 - **Tham, Y. J.**, Ohtsubo, Y., and Karasawa, K. (September, 2023).
 Who in a group takes on a task that must be done and when?
 Computational modeling of decision making in a volunteer’s dilemma.
 Poster presented at the 87th Annual Convention of the Japanese Psychological Association.
-Hyogo.
+Hyogo. *Winner of the Excellent Presentation Award

 - **Tham, Y. J.**, Ohtsubo, Y., and Karasawa, K. (February, 2023).
 Getting rid of anonymity increases efficient provision of a public good in a volunteer’s dilemma.
 Research Spotlight presented at the Society for Personality and Social Psychology Annual Convention.
 Atlanta, GA, USA.